queryluke/masseffect-5e-data/templates/mechanics.md

 - type: prof-choice # need to retrofit or add this, for combined choices like fast learner and skilled
 - type: imprinted-enemies # can be model choice
 - type: advanced-medigel-application #d6 for medigel
+- type: ignore-armor-proficiency # see hyper guardian chestplate, n7 armor, requires additional mechanics on character sheet to impose disadvantage
+- type: exhaustion-increase # could be exhaustion or indoctrination, see initiative helmet

 # IDEAS
 - type: companion